EnricoSch-Github/EnricoScheming/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on coding skills
-- 🌱 I’m currently learning Frontend-Skills
+- 🌱 I’m currently learning Frontend-Skills / JavaScript(JS)

 <!--
 **EnricoScheming/EnricoScheming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.